 Keep reading to find out how time deteriorates your HVAC ducts, leading to all sorts of unique problems.

-Airduct Wear & Tear
+Air Duct Wear & Tear

 Moving air is a powerful force.
-Just ask the cow in twister.
+Just ask the cow in Twister.
 Your airducts experience wear and tear over time when air is ricocheting off the walls, so unfortunately, they don’t last forever.
-Expiry dates vary – metal ducts generally last longer than flex ducts because metal is more rigid and its surface allows air to glide, unlike the coil around flex ductwork.
+Expiration dates vary – metal ducts generally last longer than flex ducts because metal is more rigid and its surface allows air to glide, unlike the coil around flex ductwork.
 That said, the average air duct lifespan varies from 15 to 25 years.
 (Air Duct Lifespan)